percona/xtradb-cluster-tutorial/Readme.rst

 	[   7s] threads: 1, tps: 13.00, reads/s: 181.99, writes/s: 52.00, response time: 21.09ms (95%)
 	[   8s] threads: 1, tps: 13.00, reads/s: 181.99, writes/s: 52.00, response time: 23.71ms (95%)

 Your performance may vary.
-Note we are setting ``--tx-rate`` as a way to prevent your VMs from working too hard.
+If you examine the script, you will note the setting ``--tx-rate`` as a way to prevent your VMs from working too hard.
 Feel free to adjust ``-tx-rate`` accordingly, but be sure that you have several operations a second for the following tests.

-As the WARNING message indicates, this test will go forever until you ``Ctrl-C`` it.
-You can kill and restart this test at any time
+This test will go forever until you ``Ctrl-C`` it.
+You can kill and restart this test at any time.

 **Cleanup test table**

 Note that if you mess something up, you can cleanup the test table and start these steps over if needed::

-	[root@node1 ~]# sysbench --test=sysbench_tests/db/common.lua --mysql-user=root --mysql-db=test cleanup
+	[root@node1 ~]# /usr/local/bin/run_sysbench_reload.sh
-	sysbench 0.5:  multi-threaded system evaluation benchmark

-	Dropping table 'sbtest1'...

 Contributors
 ------------

-This repository is free to branch, open issues on, and submit pull requests to.
+This repository is free to branch, open issues on, and to submit pull requests.

-I've opened a set of issues for new modules to be written.
-If you want to contribute, take the issue, branch the repo, do your changes, and submit a pull request.
-I will make an effort now to use branches myself and keep the master branch clean apart from pull merges.

 Any review/testing/proofreading you can do would be much appreciated.